hauke96/gpg_fragmented_encryption/README.md

 | -i<br>--input    | Folder with files.
 This is used for de- and encryption |
 | -o<br>--output | Specify output folder.
 The default is `./output_gpgfe/` |

+# For developer
+## Understand the code
+The code uses basic bash and unix commands.

+Understanding all the string operations an parsing, the [tldp page about string manipulation](https://www.tldp.org/LDP/abs/html/string-manipulation.html) helped me a lot.

+## Contribute
 For bugs, feature requests or questions: [mail( )hauke-stieler.de](mailto:mail@hauke-stieler.de)